Hammer-headed bat: Behaviour

 During the day, the hammer-headed bat roosts in trees, typically 20-30 m above the ground in the forest canopy.
 Various trees are used for roosting, with no preference for a particular species.
-It has low fidelity to its roost and will move to a new roost after 5-9 days.
+It has low fidelity to its roost and will move to a new roost after 5–9 days.
 It relies on camouflage to hide from predators.
-It displays a mix of solitary and social behavior.
+It displays a mix of solitary and social behaviour.
 Individuals of both sexes are frequently found roosting alone, though they may roost in small groups of around four individuals.
 Occasionally, groups of up to twenty-five have been documented.
 Groups are of mixed sex and age, unlike other bat species which segregate based on sex.
-While roosting, individuals in a group are approximately 10-15 cm apart, with males on the periphery and females nearer the center.
+While roosting, individuals in a group are approximately 10-15 cm apart, with males on the periphery and females nearer the centre.
 During most of the day, individuals sleep with their noses covered by their wings.
-Members of the same group show little interaction with each other: they do not "squabble", vocalize, or groom each other.
+Members of the same group show little interaction with each other: they do not "squabble", call, or groom each other.
 Instead, at sunset, individuals groom themselves then set off independently to forage.

 Predators and parasites

 Its predators are not well-documented, but may include avian species such as the long-tailed hawk.
-It has a diverse array of parasites, including such ectoparasites as the bat fly (Nycteribiidae) Dipseliopoda arcuata, the spinturnicid mite Ancystropus aethiopicus, the gastronyssid mite Mycteronyssus polli, and the teinocoptid mite Teinocopties auricularis.
+Adults commonly host a diverse array of parasites, including such ectoparasites as the bat fly (Nycteribiidae) Dipseliopoda arcuata, the spinturnicid mite Ancystropus aethiopicus, the gastronyssid mite Mycteronyssus polli, and the teinocoptid mite Teinocopties auricularis.
 Internally, it is known to be affected by the liver parasite Hepatocystis carpenteri.
-Adults commonly host parasites.